giscodedev/PostGIS3DExplorer/README.md

 # PostGIS3DExplorer

-The PostGIS 3D Explorer tool makes it easier to test the various 3D capabilities of PostGIS by visualising the results of queries returning 3D geomeries.
+The PostGIS 3D Explorer tool makes it easy to test and use the various 3D capabilities of PostGIS by visualising the results of queries directly in a 3D view!
-You can connect to one or more PostGIS databases and visualise the results directly!
+You can connect to one or more PostGIS databases and group SQL queries into projects.

 Prerequisites:
 - PostgreSQL 9.6+ (maybe older versions will work)